leiwanglsu/geog4057/Lectures/raster.md

 # Working with Rasters

 - ArcPy includes two modules arcpy.sa and arcpy.ia to work with raster and imagery data
+- Modules in ArcPy for raster analyasis and image processing: arcpy.ia and arcpy.sa

+`from arcpy.sa import *`
+`from arcpy.ia import *`

 ## Raster data structure